haekb/nolf1-modernizer/readme.md

 If you experience any issues, feel free to open an issue.

+## Contributing

+Simply fork and submit a PR (preferbly with a matching issue ticket!)

+Try to keep to the original coding style, with descriptive commit messages.
+(Unlike some of my original commits!)

 ## D3D and 2048 pixel limit

 I recommend using the following mod's dll, ren, and exe for developing and playing NOLF!
 (Just don't enable the .rez file!)